How Cancer Treatment Can Affect Fertility

 Radiation to the pelvis can destroy eggs; it can damage the uterus, too.
 Surgery on a woman’s ovaries or uterus can hurt fertility, as well.

-If you’re having a treatment that includes infertility as a possible side effect, your doctor won’t be able to tell you for sure whether you will have this side effect.
-That’s why you should discuss your options for fertility preservation before starting treatment.
+If you are having a treatment that includes infertility as a possible side effect, your doctor will not be able to tell you for sure whether you will have this side effect.
+That is why you should discuss your options for fertility preservation before starting treatment.

 Research shows that women who have fertility preservation prior to breast cancer treatment, in particular, are more than twice as likely to give birth after treatment than those who do not take fertility-preserving measures, such as freezing eggs or embryos.

 When freezing eggs or embryos is not an option, doctors may try these less common approaches:

 - Ovarian tissue freezing, an experimental approach for girls who have not yet reached puberty and do not have mature eggs, or for women who must begin treatment right away and do not have time to harvest eggs.

 - Ovarian suppression to prevent the eggs from maturing so that they cannot be damaged during treatment.